 Tolls have gone up in price recently and are especially expensive for the motorway bridges around Istanbul.
 However, the motorways themselves are all of a very high standard and a great way to get around the country fast.

 If entering Turkey from Europe, the motorway heads directly into Istanbul and beyond.
-If you are not planning to visit Istanbul and are heading for the Mediterranean coast, I suggest heading to Eceabat and taking the ferry to Cannakale.
+If you are not planning to visit Istanbul and are heading for the Mediterranean coast, I suggest heading to Eceabat and taking the ferry to Çanakkale.
 This will save quite a lot of money on tolls and is generally a more scenic route.
-This route passes through the Galipoli peninsula, Troy, Ephesus and Mediterranean towns like Kas before carrying on to Cappadocia.

 Fuel In Turkey

 The cost of fuel fluctuates a lot in Turkey.
 A number of years ago it was up over $2 per litre.
-Now it is at about $1 per litre (Jan 2022) and it can all depend on the exchange rate of the day.
+In 2022 it dropped to under $1 per litre , it can all depend on the exchange rate of the day.

-Benzin is Petrol and Motorin is Diesel.
-Most service stations sell Euro dizel these days which is the highest quality.
+Benzin is Petrol and Motorin is Diesel. most service stations sell Euro dizel these days which is the highest quality of diesel and most hire car companies specify this.
 LPG is also widely available, which is very handy for campervans and motorhomes who use LPG for cooking.